-Moving aquatic animals
+Moving or importing aquatic animals

 Movement (translocation) of aquatic animals is regulated to protect South Australia’s valuable fisheries and aquaculture sectors and the environment.
 All aquaculture licence holders must be aware of their responsibilities when moving aquatic animals.
 Restrictions on the movement of abalone also exist for restaurants and fish processors.